 5. Sleep-Related Benefits of Walking

-Moderate-intensity walking decreased the time it took people with chronic insomnia to fall asleep when compared with when they did a session of vigorous aerobic exercise (running) and when they did no exercise at all.
+Other than using products like private label cbd softgels, people with chronic insomnia found that moderate-intensity walking decreased the time it took them to fall asleep when compared with when they did a session of vigorous aerobic exercise (running), and when they did no exercise at all.

 Walking improves the circadian rhythm of the body thus decreasing the episodes of daytime naps and eventually improving the quality of night sleep.

 Walking has also shown to improve the quality of sleep by helping one sleep longer and sounder at night.

 Walking has the biggest effect on the time it takes to fall asleep.
 The only thing to be mindful of is that the walking should be done 3 hours before the time of sleep.

 Endurance exercise like moderate intensity walking may regulate the telomeres in old age, and result in slowing the aging process by maintaining telomere length.